telerik/xaml-docs/controls/radrichtextbox/performance.md

 ## Initial Loading Time

-The MEF is a big factor when goes to the performance of __RadRichTextBox__.
+The control's use of MEF is a big factor for the performance of __RadRichTextBox__.
 More about this framework and how to reduce the initial loading of the control is described in [this article]({%slug radrichtextbox-mef%}).

 ## Editing Documents Programmatically